 Michigan No-Fault First-Party and Third-Party Claims Lawyers

-In exchange for making purchase of coverage mandatory, no-fault insurance provides first-party personal protection (PIP) benefits in which an insured is entitled to medical expenses, wage losses (up to three years), survivor’s losses (in cases of death) and replacement services – regardless of who was at fault.
+Michigan law still requires that you purchase no-fault insurance unless you qualify for a strict exception to opt-out entirely.
+In exchange for purchasing coverage mandatory, no-fault insurance provides first-party personal protection (PIP) benefits, which entitles an insured to medical expenses, wage losses (up to a certain amount), survivor’s losses (in cases of death), and replacement services—regardless of who was at fault.

-However, in some circumstances, the insurer may set off or reduce the amount it pays an insured when other coverage is available for the same vehicle accident.
-These set offs can occur when the insured is entitled to benefits under state and federal programs, such as workers’ compensation or Social Security disability and survivor’s benefits.
+For example, in some circumstances, the insurer may set off or reduce the amount it pays an insured when other coverage is available for the same vehicle accident.
+These set-offs can occur when the insured qualifies for benefits under state and federal programs, such as workers’ compensation or Social Security disability and survivor’s benefits.

 In some cases, the insured may choose to coordinate benefits with the auto insurance company and the providers of other health and accident coverage.
 In exchange for the insured paying a reduced premium, the auto insurance company will offer deductibles and benefits exclusions.
 Basically, the insured purchases only limited no-fault coverage, which covers benefits that are not otherwise provided by the insured’s other health and accident coverage.